streamr-dev/streamr-specs/PROTOCOL.md

 Other content types, including binary types, will be defined in the future.

 #### `encryptionType`

-For each non-zero `encryptionType`, the `contentType` is a hex-encoded string.

 `encryptionType` | Description
 -------------- | --------